-There are limited published data on which to base our sample size.
-A prospective cohort study (Verma at el, 2011) found that 49 of 422 workers in a restaurant setting in the USA reported at least one "major" (i.e., resulting in a fall and/or injury) slip over a 12 week follow-up period.
-We can, therefore, expect the proportion that experienced any type of slip to be higher than this, though the exact figure is not reported.
-For our sample size calculation, we require an estimate of the proportion of individuals in the control group that will experience at least one slip over a 12 week follow-up period; we have conservatively assumed a proportion of 10%.
-We propose to recruit and randomise 4,400 participants using a randomisation ratio of 1:1 (i.e., 2,200 per group).
-This sample size will give us 90% power to show a 30% relative reduction in the proportion of participants that report at least one slip over a 12 week period of power a 12 week follow is solute reduction from 10% to 7%) and it will give us 80% power to see an absolute reduction of 2% in the risk of falls from 5.5% to 3.5% (Verma, 2011), allowing for 20% attrition.
-Although we have based the sample size calculation on detecting a difference in proportions, the primary outcome is the incidence rate of slips over the 12 weeks and so we propose to use a mixed effects Poisson, or negative binomial, regression model, as appropriate, to compare this outcome between the two groups, which we anticipate will give us a more powerful analysis.
+There are limited published data on which to base a sample size for this trial.
+A prospective cohort study [4] found that 49 of 422 workers in a restaurant setting in the USA reported at least one "major" (i.e. resulting in a fall and/or injury) slip over a 12 week follow-up period.
+We therefore expect that the proportion of workers that experienced any type of slip to be higher than this, though the exact figure is not reported.
+For our sample size calculation, we require an estimate of the proportion of individuals in the control group that will experience at least one slip over a 14 week follow-up period; we have conservatively assumed a proportion of 10%.
+We propose to recruit and randomise 4,400 participants using a randomisation ratio of 1:1 (i.e. 2,200 per group).
+This sample size will give us 90% power to show a 30% relative reduction in the proportion of participants that report at least one slip over a 14 week period (3 percentage point absolute reduction from 10% to 7%) allowing for 20% attrition.
+It will give us 80% power to see an absolute reduction of 2 percentage points in the risk of falls from 5.5% to 3.5% [4] also allowing for 20% attrition.
+Although we have based the sample size calculation on detecting a difference in proportions, the primary outcome is the incidence rate of slips over the 14 weeks and so we propose to use a mixed effects Poisson or negative binomial regression model, as appropriate, to compare this outcome between the two groups, which we anticipate will remain adequately powered.